neuml/txtai/docs/pipeline/text/rag.md

-# Extractor
+# RAG

 ![pipeline](../../images/pipeline.png#only-light)
 ![pipeline](../../images/pipeline-dark.png#only-dark)

-The Extractor pipeline (aka RAG) joins a prompt, context data store and generative model together to extract knowledge.
+The RAG pipeline (aka Extractor) joins a prompt, context data store and generative model together to extract knowledge.

 The data store can be an embeddings database or a similarity instance with associated input text.
 The generative model can be a prompt-driven large language model (LLM), an extractive question-answering model or a custom pipeline.
-This is known as prompt-driven search or retrieval augmented generation (RAG).
+This is known as retrieval augmented generation (RAG).

 ## Example